DNNs, Dataset Statistics, and Correlation Functions: Dataset Statistics

-Finally, in the context of image recognition, we believe the real interest is in how DNNs actually find the functions that \textit{work}---the functions that correctly recognize objects at the scale of dogs, given input at the scale of pixels.
+So, we believe the real interest is in how DNNs actually find the functions that \textit{work}---the functions that correctly recognize objects at the scale of dogs, given input at the scale of pixels.
 These are the functions that we should care about (not simply some set of functions with low polynomial order, etc.).
-The explanation for this must appeal to actual statistical facts about the world.
+The explanation for this must, as noted, appeal to actual statistical facts about the world.
 Such facts include, for instance, the scale invariance Ruderman finds in natural images.
-We want to understand how DNNs find functions that detect the correlations that yield that invariance.
+We want to understand how DNNs find functions that detect the correlations that yield that invariance as well as other robust statistical regularities.